lsst-dm/dmtn-185/index.rst

 We need to capture the instantaneous state of the system and what conditions it is operating in for situational awareness and to ensure appropriate and responsible scientific rigorousness in data recording.
 This includes a complete picture of the states of all the subsystems, and the surrounding observatory environment (including the aspects of the visible sky, e.g. transmission, brightness).
-For telemetry values we would like to capture their origin, including properties (including software versions) of the CSCs (Commandable Software Components) that produced them.
+For telemetry values, we would like to capture their origin, including properties (including software versions) of the CSCs (Commandable Software Components) that produced them.

 A separate record of maintenance and other changes in the hardware is made in a separate MMS (maintenance management system) database and should be retrievable by API to observatory reporting systems.
 Personnel notes and observations are recorded in the observatory-wide logging system.